J-Roel/jeremy-jekyll/_posts/blog/2016-05-18-ajax-api-architecture.markdown

 			<ul>
 			<li><p>Use CSS to make everything look slick and nice.</p></li>
 			<li><p>Use the OMDb API to grab more information from the API and render it on your HTML website.</p></li>
+			<li><p>Use the Chrome Extension Postman.
+It is an app that allows you to build urls with different parameters.
+If you are building full-stack applications, this is a time saving tool.</p></li>
 			</ul>

 		</div>